Silas High School: HillTop artists

-Dale Chihuly, a glass artist who graduated from the school, established HillTop Artists, a glass working program at Silas.
+Dale Chihuly, a glass artist who graduated from the school, established HillTop Artists, a glass-working program at Silas.
 For a $20 fee, students can blow glass, make glass beads, and participate in kiln work.
 This program is run by glass artists who trained with Chihuly at the Pilchuck Glass School.

 Daffodil Festival

 Every year, Silas participates in the Pierce County Daffodil Festival.
-A competition is held in house to select the Silas Princess.
+A competition is held in-house to select the Silas Princess.
 The Princess must have at least a 3.5 GPA and must be a senior.
 She will go on to compete against other regional schools for the Daffodil Festival Queen title.
 The Queen title is considered the highest honor of the regional festival.
 In April, the Silas band accompanies the Princesses on a float in the annual parade.

 Name change

 In 2020, two Tacoma Public Schools principals proposed renaming Woodrow Wilson High School and other schools in response to public outcry due to their association with controversial historic figures.
 Woodrow Wilson, the school's namesake, was a segregationist who had sympathized with the Ku Klux Klan and held pro-Confederacy views.
 A public survey circulated to 3,900 respondents in September 2020 was returned with 43 percent in favor of renaming the school and 57 percent in favor of retaining Wilson's name.
-On February 11, 2021, Tacoma Public Schools Board of Directors approved a plan to rename the school for Dr. Dolores Silas, the first Black woman to serve as a school administrator and city councilmember in Tacoma.
+On February 11, 2021, Tacoma Public Schools Board of Directors approved a plan to rename the school for Dr. Dolores Silas, the first Black woman to serve as a school administrator and city council member in Tacoma.
 The official renaming to Silas High School took effect on July 1 and is planned to take 18 months to fully transition, at a cost of $400,000 to replace signage and uniforms.

 Sports

-Silas participates in Cross Country, Girls' Soccer, Football, Girls' Swimming, Boys' Tennis, Girls Volleyball, Boys' Water Polo, Boys' Basketball Girls' Basketball, Boys' Swimming, Girls' Bowling, Wrestling, Project Unify, Boys' Baseball, Girls' Fast pitch, Boys' Soccer, Girls' Tennis, Golf, Girls' Water Polo, and Track.
+Silas participates in Cross Country, Girls' Soccer, Football, Girls' Swimming, Boys' Tennis, Girls' Volleyball, Boys' Water Polo, Boys' Basketball Girls' Basketball, Boys' Swimming, Girls' Bowling, Wrestling, Project Unify, Boys' Baseball, Girls' Fastpitch, Boys' Soccer, Girls' Tennis, Golf, Girls' Water Polo, and Track.
 The Silas Boys Swimming and Diving team has won 29 State titles, with 24 consecutive titles between 1960–1983.
 The Boys Water Polo Team has won 4 state Titles.
-The Girls Bowling team have won 3 State Titles.
+The Girls Bowling team has won 3 State Titles.
 The Boys Track And Field Team has won 6 State Titles.
-The Baseball team has won 1 State title in 1977.
+The Baseball team won 1 State title in 1977.
 The Boys Golf Team has won 2 State titles.